theislab/mouse_cross-condition_pancreatic_islet_atlas/reference_mapping/README.md

 - Expression (in X) should be per-sample Scran normalized and log(x+1) transformed, as also described in the manuscript methods for integration and reference mapping.
 - We recomend the use of UMI-based scRNA-seq data: The reference contains datasets generated with different 10X versions and we validated reference mapping with dataset obtained with a modified STRT-seq protocol (please refer to the original dataset publications for details, dataset accession numbers are specified in our manuscript).
 - Genes should be named with Ensebl IDs in var_names.
-- Batch covariate should be sample and in the code example we specify it in obs column 'batch_integration'.
+- Batch covariate should be sample and in the code example we specify it in adata obs column 'batch_integration'.
 <br/><br/>

 #### Environment